Antje van Oosten

 |Media type:||no longer available|

 van Oosten, A. (2005).
-Lo sviluppo dell’acquizione del soggetto nei bambini bilingui ital-olandesi.
-MA thesis: Utrecht.
+Lo sviluppo dell’acquizione del soggetto nei bambini bilingui italo-olandesi.
+MA thesis: Utrecht University.

 In accordance with TalkBank rules, any use of data from this corpus must be accompanied by the above reference.

-This is a study of picture descriptions by 20 children in the age range of 4-13 years.
-Half of the children were Italian-Dutch bilinguals and the other 10 were monolinguals (5 Dutch monolinguals and 5 Italian monolinguals).
-The study is reported in an MA thesis at the University of Utrecht entitled “Lo sviluppo dell’acquizione del soggetto nei bambini bilingui ital-olandesi.”
+This corpus contains transcriptions of picture descriptions by 20 children in the age range of 4-13 years.
+10 bilingual children (Italian-Dutch, living in Rome, Italy) and 10 monolingual children (6 Dutch monolinguals, living in The Netherlands and 4 Italian monolinguals, living in Italy).
+The study is reported in an MA thesis at the University of Utrecht entitled “Lo sviluppo dell’acquisizione del soggetto nei bambini bilingui italo-olandesi.”

-This research seeks to determine if Müller & Hulk (2001)’s hypothesis works also for other linguistic phenomena that occur at the interface between syntax and pragmatics, such as, for instance, subject acquisition.
+This research seeks to determine if Müller & Hulk (2001)’s hypothesis also works for other linguistic phenomena that occur at the interface between syntax and pragmatics, such as, for instance, subject acquisition.
 In the case of subject acquisition there is the possibility in early Dutch to drop the subject when it contains old information.
-Also in adult Italian there is this option, due to the same pragmatic rule.
-However, in early Dutch the omission of the subject is constrained by the position of the specifier of the root, while there is no such constraint in the Italian case.
-In adult Italian there is just one structural analysis when it comes to omit the subject: when the subject contains old information it has to be omitted, wherever the element may be located inside the phrase structure.
+In adult Italian there is this option as well, due to the same pragmatic rule.
+However, in early Dutch the omission of the subject is constrained by the position of the specifier of the root, while there is no such constraint in Italian.
+In adult Italian there is just one structural analysis when it comes to omitting the subject: when the subject contains old information, it has to be omitted.
+Independently from where the element is located inside the phrase structure.
 If this analysis is correct, we predict that Italian grammar may influence Dutch grammar, for the reason that the bilingual child will choose the analysis that is favored by both languages.
-Italian/ Dutch bilinguals should produce more null subjects than their monolingual peers as bilinguals would over generalize the pragmatic rule that is common to both languages.
+In other words: Italian/ Dutch bilinguals are expected to produce more null subjects than their monolingual peers as bilinguals would overgeneralize the pragmatic rule that is common to both languages.
 In this study, bilingual children did produce significantly more null subjects in their Dutch corpus than their monolingual Dutch peers did.
 Müller & Hulk (2001) predict this influence to arise before the C-system is completed.
 However, the subjects of my research had completed the acquisition of their C-system, as we can see from their use of embedded structures and WH-phrases.

-The bilingual children and the monolingual Italian children are all living in Rome (with a few exceptions for the monolingual Italian children) and they do produce some specific dialectal features in their production.
-This can be found in the use of some specific words or different syntactic structures.
-The example that occurs the most throughout the data is the following: in standard Italian the ‘correct’ form for the sentence ‘there are rabbits’ is ‘Ci sono conigli’, whereas in Rome they will use the form ‘Ci stanno conigli’.
+The bilingual children and the monolingual Italian children are all located in Rome (with a few exceptions for the monolingual Italian children) and they all include dialectal features in their Italian production.
+Both in their vocabulary and on a structural level.
+The most common example throughout the data is the following: in standard Italian the ‘correct’ form for the sentence ‘there are rabbits’ is ‘Ci sono conigli’, whereas in Rome they will use the construction ‘Ci stanno conigli’.
 They use another verb (to stand instead of to be).
-The Dutch monolingual children are all living in Bilthoven and speak standard Dutch.
+The Dutch monolingual children are all living in Bilthoven (The Netherlands) and they speak standard Dutch.

 Funding was obtained through a scholarship of the Royal Dutch Institute in Rome.